Howard Behar, former president of Starbucks Coffee Company International, explained his Company’s purpose:

 “We’re in the people business serving coffee, not the coffee business serving people.”¹

 “People first” is a good business strategy.
 “People over profits” is a Starbucks cultural value.
 Can anyone buying a beverage, meal, or snack at Starbucks actually tell if people are valued more highly than coffee?
 Easily.
 When greeted upon entering the store, the customer is not pushed to select one beverage over another.
 Instead, the barista awaits the customer’s order and records the customer’s preferences on the cup along with the customer’s name.
 One personalized, customer-designed beverage coming up.
+If you are considering starting a coffee business and want to find out more about the suppliers who can help kickstart your business, it could be as easy as checking out sites like ironandfire.co.uk for more information.
+The more you know, the easier it will be when it comes to finalizing everything for your business.

 We in the life insurance industry help the unprepared plan for the unexpected.
 However, it very much seems we are in the life insurance business serving people, and not the people business serving preparedness.
 Whether you are employed by a carrier home office, a brokerage general agency, or are an independent financial professional, ask yourself these questions: